thirdweb-example/thirdweb-stripe/README.md

 - [`/pages/api/auth`](/pages/api/auth) - **Wallet Authentication** - This folder contains all the code used for authenticating a wallet to the backend.
 Users can login to the backend by using the `/api/auth/login` endpoint which verifies their wallet address and issues a secure cookie to the frontend which is used to authenticate the user on all future requests.
 Every other endpoint checks for and validates this cookie to make sure that the user is logged in.
 - [`/pages/api/stripe`](/pages/api/stripe) - **Stripe Payments** - This folder contains the backend endpoints that authenticate the connected user, create a new Stripe customer with the associated wallet address, and generate a Stripe checkout link to send to the frontend, as well as the endpoint that verifies if a user is subscribed.
-- [`/hooks`](/hooks) - **Frontend Hooks** - Here you'll find the frontend hooks handling the requests made to the backend for authentication and for using Stripe checkout.

 ### Learn More

 To learn more about thirdweb and Next.js, take a look at the following resources:

-- [thirdweb Wallet Authentication](https://portal.thirdweb.com/auth) - learn about our wallet authentication flow
+- [thirdweb Auth](https://portal.thirdweb.com/auth) - learn about our wallet authentication flow
 - [thirdweb React Documentation](https://docs.thirdweb.com/react) - learn about our React SDK.
 - [thirdweb TypeScript Documentation](https://docs.thirdweb.com/typescript) - learn about our JavaScript/TypeScript SDK.
 - [thirdweb Portal](https://docs.thirdweb.com) - check our guides and development resources.